ocaml-cross/opam-cross-android/README.md

 Internals
 ---------

 The aim of this repository is to build a cross-compiler while altering the original codebase in the minimal possible way.
 (Indeed, only about 50 lines are changed.)
-There are no attempts to alter the `configure` script; rather, the configuration is provided directly.
+You do not need to alter the `configure` script; rather, the configuration is provided directly.
 The resulting cross-compiler has several interesting properties:

   * All paths to the Android toolchain are embedded inside `ocamlc` and `ocamlopt`; thus, no knowledge of the Android toolchain is required even for packages that have components in C, provided they use the OCaml driver to compile the C code.
 (This is usually the case.)
   * The build system makes several assumptions that are not strictly valid while cross-compiling, mainly the fact that the bytecode the cross-compiler has just built can be ran by the `ocamlrun` on the build system.
 Thus, the requirement for a 32-bit build compiler for 32-bit targets, as well as for the matching versions.